hmcts/chart-java/README.md

 | `secrets`                  | Mappings of environment variables to service objects or pre-configured kubernetes secrets |  nil |
 | `keyVaults`                | Mappings of keyvaults to be mounted as flexvolumes (see Example Configuration) |  nil |

+**Note**: to enable `keyVaults` to be mounted as flexvolumes, your service principal credentials need to be added to your namespace as a Kubernetes secret named `kvcreds` and accessible by the KeyVault FlexVolume driver.

 ## Development and Testing

 Default configuration (e.g. default image and ingress host) is setup for sandbox.
 This is suitable for local development and testing.